Beatrice Hahn: Early life and education

-Beatrice Hahn was born in Munich, Germany on February 13, 1955.
+Beatrice Hahn was born in Munich, West Germany on February 13, 1955.
 As a child, she was interested in medicine by her father's work as a primary care physician.
 He was one of the first doctors in Bavaria to use an X-ray machine, and allowed Beatrice to use some of his medical equipment as she grew up.
 Hahn was fascinated by studying urine slides under the microscope, and taking blood samples.
 Her ambition to enter medicine dates from this period.

-Hahn left home to attend medical school at Technical University Munich, where she earned her M.D. degree in 1981.
-She worked as an intern at Ludwig Maximilian University of Munich from 1981 to 1982.
-She attained her Doctorate in Medicine from Technical University Munich in 1982.
+Hahn left home to attend medical school at the Technical University of Munich, where she earned her M.D. degree in 1981.
+She worked as an intern at LMU Munich from 1981 to 1982.
+She attained her Doctorate in Medicine from the Technical University of Munich in 1982.

 Her doctoral thesis was again influenced by her upbringing and early childhood.
 It was at this period that she began to specialise in zoonoses or infections which can be transmitted between species, and their implications for public health.
 Hahn had herded and milked cows as a child in her native Bavaria, where cattle were important to the rural economy.
 She wondered if human populations might be affected by exposure to bovine viruses.
 Her thesis specifically focused on the bovine leukemia virus, a very serious disease in cattle, and its close relationship with the human tumor virus HTLV-1.